amanakin/implicit/README.md

 }
 ```

-And this is how the dump of our code looks like in the current implementation:
+And this is how the dump of our code looks like in the current implementation.
+As you can see, we are using an obviously redundant move constructor.
+We would like to avoid this.
 ![](https://github.com/amanakin/implicit/blob/master/examples/bad_pair.svg)

 ### Move solution
-But now we know that we can improve the constructor
+Now we know that we can improve the constructor
 with move semantics,
 since now we are copying objects from
 the constructor parameters to the class fields.